Some Frequently Asked Questions

 Q. We have a person in our organization with 17 years of experience with permanent magnets, why should we hire you to train our new employee about magnets?
 Won't it be cheaper to use our own staff?

-A. Believe it or not, it will likely be less expensive to hire me to teach your new employees, when you consider all the costs.
+A. Believe it or not, it will likely be less expensive to hire me to train your new employees, when you consider all the costs.
 Being knowledgeable about the subject matter is just small part of what is needed to be a good trainer.
 In addition, you need the time, talent as a teacher and resources in order to be successful.
 Likely your in-house resource is missing one or more of these attributes, or has too many other responsibilites to devote the time required to train people well.

 Q. I have a lot of information spread across several resources but don’t have it down on paper in an organized way.
 How can Spontaneous Materials help?